Powerlearnproject/se-assignment-day-2-git-and-github-des254/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/8wgCKhpZ)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18432090&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
-## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
+## I. Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 ## Fundamental Concepts of Version Control

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 It is particularly useful for managing code, but it can be used for any type of file.
 Here are the key concepts: